DomDevs2000/React-NextJS-Personal-Website/projects/react-nextjs-personal-website.md

 View This Project In [GitHub](https://github.com/DomDevs2000/React-NextJS-Personal-Website)

+Full-stack personal website to showcase my projects and blog posts.
+Utilising Next.js’ dynamic routing, the user can view each project or blog.
+Using React hooks such as useEffect and useState, users can toggle their desired theme from light to dark mode in a click of a button.
+Blog posts are written in markdown and rendered as HTML.
+Unit tested using React Testing Library and Jest.
+Deployed to Vercel, leveraging both Vercel CLI and GitHub Actions for efficient CI/CD.

 # What is this project about?

 I created this project for two purposes, to be able to showcase my most recent projects as well as a dedicated space to